devangi-08/LECO/CASE_STUDY.md

 ### What the first real pilot must answer

 Fifteen to twenty real students, five or more tests each, wrong-option capture on, confidence-elicitation compliance measured.
 Secondary goals: recalibrate the named thresholds against pilot outcomes, and measure whether students actually pick different doors.
-But the pilot has one primary, falsifiable question, and it is the same question the product now asks of itself: **when F10 produces a foundational-skill hypothesis and the student takes Door 1's three-question verification, does the hypothesis survive at a rate meaningfully better than chance?** The audit showed F10 generating 24 hypotheses for the weakest student against zero planted — display gating contains that eagerness, but only real verification can retire it.
-If the hypotheses survive, LECO's deepest claim — that one hidden skill can hold back three topics — has evidence.
+But the pilot has one primary, falsifiable question, and it is the same question the product now asks of itself: **when F10 produces a foundational-skill hypothesis and the student takes Door 1's three-question verification, does the hypothesis survive at a rate meaningfully better than chance?** The audit showed F10 generating 24 hypotheses for the weakest student against zero planted, display gating contains that eagerness, but only real verification can retire it.
+If the hypotheses survive, LECO's deepest claim : that one hidden skill can hold back three topics, has evidence.
 If they don't, the honest architecture already knows how to update: retire the hypothesis, adjust the plan.

 The project doesn't trail off here.
 It arrives at the edge of what one person can verify alone — and says so.